 Building Resilience: Developing resilience is crucial in overcoming relationship trauma.
 This involves learning healthy coping mechanisms, setting boundaries, and practicing self-care.
 Engaging in activities that promote emotional well-being, such as therapy, meditation, and exercise, can help build resilience and support mental health restoration.

-Finding Support: Healing from relationship trauma can be a challenging journey, but it’s important not to navigate it alone.
+Finding Support: Healing from relationship trauma can be a challenging path, but it’s important not to walk it alone.
 Connecting with support networks, such as support groups or online communities, can provide a safe space to share experiences, gain insights, and receive support from others who have gone through similar struggles.

 Reframing the Narrative: Changing the narrative around relationship trauma is an essential part of the healing process.
 Instead of viewing ourselves as victims, we can reframe our experiences to empower ourselves as survivors.
 This shift in perspective can help rebuild self-esteem and promote mental well-being.